nginxinc/nginx-controller-lab/docs/markdown.md

    3. Open the Shopping Cart
    4. Refresh the shopping cart a few times and notice that the cart does not empty any longer

-## 500 errors with a large call center application
+## Triaging and handling 500 errors with a large call center application

 Let's take a look at some of the problems with a large call center application that Olivia is responsible for.
 It's a complicated three tier application with internal services that are communicating between each other.